Skip to main content Go to home page

 5. You are not entitled to another PPR exemption during the same period.

-Supporting documents required to support your application could include:
+Documents required to support your application for an exemption or ex gratia relief could include:

 • medical documents